mod157/ipp.unity/README_EN.md

-# InputPaternPanel for Unity
+# InputPatternPanel for Unity
 [![Releases](https://img.shields.io/github/release/mod157/ipp.unity.svg)](https://github.com/mod157/ipp.unity/releases) [![Readme_EN](https://img.shields.io/badge/ipp.unity-en-red)](https://github.com/mod157/ipp.unity/README_EN.md)

-InputPaternPanel is a library that helps you handle pattern events easily.
+InputPatternPanel is a library that helps you handle pattern events easily.
 * Depending on the input pattern, you can handle the appropriate events.
 * It is useful for effectively detecting user input and controlling the behavior of a program or application accordingly.
 * It provides a lot of convenience as it can handle various input patterns with simple code.